 - Repeat Customers: Satisfied customers are more likely to return to the same firm when they need the same product or service in the future.
 This indicates that the company’s customers will be loyal to its brand.
 Customers that buy from a business regularly may be rewarded with a loyalty program that encourages repeat purchases.

-- Company Profit: Customers are prepared to pay more for a product, and a company with a strong reputation may frequently demand greater rates than one with a bad reputation.
+- Company Profit: Customers are prepared to pay more for a product, and a company with a strong reputation may frequently demand greater rates than one with a bad corporate reputation.
 This is expected to increase the company’s profitability.

 Customer Growth Strategies